Cabuloso171/Kkhkgjhhjfilaautonovo/README.md

         imgui.Separator()
         imgui.Spacing()

-        imgui.Text("Frases Globais - Envia frases aleatórias no /a") if imgui.Button("FRASES ATENDIMENTO", imgui.ImVec2(150,30)) then
+        imgui.Text("Frases Globais - Envia frases aleatorias no /a") if imgui.Button("FRASES ATENDIMENTO", imgui.ImVec2(150,30)) then
             frases_global[0] = not frases_global[0]
             if frases_global[0] then